Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - Against the spread, Green Bay is 12-5-0 this year.

-- This season, the Packers have an against the spread record of 6-2 in their eight games as a favorite of 5 points or more.
+- So far this season, the Packers have been installed as favorites by a 5-point margin or more eight times and are 6-2 ATS in those matchups.

-- Green Bay's games this year have hit the over on eight of 17 set point totals (47.1%).
+- Green Bay has hit the over in 47.1% of its opportunities this year (eight times over 17 games with a set point total).

-- The Packers have turned the ball over 13 times this season, seven fewer than the 49ers have forced (20).
+- This year, the Packers have 13 turnovers, seven fewer than the 49ers have takeaways (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the 49ers.